neilgee/genesischild-mobile-first/readme.md

 The Home Page has been widgetized and the default Genesis loop can be removed.

-To remove the Genesis home page loop tweak the **front-page.php** file by uncommenting line 88:
+To remove the Genesis home page loop edit the **front-page.php** file by uncommenting line 88:
 ```php
 gc_genesis_no_content();
 ```